 - When ready to cook, remove the steak from the marinade and wipe off the excess.
 Let it stay at room temperature for 15 minutes before cooking.

 - To cook on the grill, prepare your grill for direct grilling over hot coals.
 If using gas, preheat at the highest setting for 10 minutes.
 Clean and lightly oil the grates of the grill.
-Place the steak on the hottest side of the grill and cook - turning occasionally - until well charred and a thermometer inserted in the center reads 115-120 degrees F, about 3-4 minutes per side.
+Place the steak on the hottest side of the grill and cook – turning occasionally – until well charred and a thermometer inserted in the center reads 115-120º F, about 3-4 minutes per side.